 When it comes to nonprofit storytelling and fundraising, talk specifics as to how their funds will be used, and the changes that happened as a result.
 Share hardships and joy equally, and how you assist others in overcoming obstacles.
 Tell donors the money you raise through your #GivingTuesday campaign will go towards a new program or new equipment.

-Facebook, Twitter and Instagram keeps a visual feast of intrigue in nonprofit storytelling, as pictures convey the emotions and stories of your work.
+Facebook, Twitter, and Instagram keep a visual feast of intrigue in nonprofit storytelling, as pictures convey the emotions and stories of your work.

 #GivingTuesday Matching Gifts

-As #GivingTuesday catches on as a global campaign, creating partnerships has no walls.
-Finding a matching donor across the nation is a door open to you.
-Foundations, nonprofit organizations and large businesses that care about your cause make a perfect match.
+As #GivingTuesday catches on as a global campaign, finding a matching gift donor across the nation is a door open to you.
+Matching gifts donors commit to matching donations raised via your campaign, up to a certain pre-specified amount.
+These programs are very successful, as donors feel that their dollar has twice the power when given as part of a matching gifts campaign.
+Foundations and large businesses that care about your cause make a perfect match.

 Local matching donors are found at banks and businesses.
 Board members and members of your community may take part as matching donors.
 For example, a crowdfunding event such as a walkathon for #GivingTuesday presents an opportunity for participants to seek matching donations from their employers.